Complexity of strong approximation on the sphere: Introduction

-\end{thm} \begin{rem}\normalfont In section 6, we numerically check that inequality~(\ref{bigholes}) is in fact sharp.
-We conjecture that the following asymptotic formula holds for the distance of almost all diagonal elements $v\in X_{p,q} $ from the identity vertex if $|u_2|\geq C_{\gamma} \log(q)^{\gamma} |u_1|$

-In particular, the diameter of LPS Ramanujan graphs is bigger that Moreover, we use this description of distance of diagonal elements in our algorithm in Theorem~(\ref{decomdiag}) in order to avoid diagonal elements with long distance from the identity. \\ \end{rem}
+\end{thm} \begin{rem} In Section~\ref{numericss}, we numerically check that the inequality~\eqref{bigholes} is sharp.
+In particular, the diameter of LPS Ramanujan graphs is asymptotically the longest distance between the diagonal vertices.
+Moreover, the above theorem implies~\eqref{almostdiam} and \eqref{diamb} in Theorem~\ref{mainthm}.
+We also use this theorem in our algorithm in Theorem~\ref{decomdiag}, in order to avoid the diagonal vertices with long distance from the identity. \end{rem}